 |

-| This is the first episode to feature Angela Roland as Vangie Abbott. |
+This is also the first episode to feature Bruce Gray as Tim Stanton |

 | |